MrPRoa/Crypto-Checker-seed-phrases/README.md

    - Unzip the downloaded file to your preferred location.
 3. **Run the Application**:
    - Double-click on `CryptoChecker.exe` to launch the app.

+  ⚠️ Disclaimer
+This software is provided "as is", without warranty of any kind, express or implied.

+Use at your own risk: The authors of this software are not responsible for any financial losses, data breaches, or damages caused by its use.
+Security Note: Ensure you use the software on a secure and trusted device.
+Never share your private keys or mnemonics with unauthorized parties.
+Legal Compliance: The use of this software may be subject to laws and regulations in your jurisdiction.
+Make sure to comply with local laws.